LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 fs.writeFileSync("out.md", output, "utf8")
 ```

-This gave good results and I was satisified.
+This gave good results and I was satisfied.
-You can find the [full script](https://github.com/LukasKnuth/epub_tools/blob/main/cleanup.js) in the tools repo that acompanies this post.
+You can find the [full script](https://github.com/LukasKnuth/epub_tools/blob/main/cleanup.js) in the tools repo that accompanies this post.

 ## Compile to EPUB